We are excited to learn of your interest in joining Augsburg!

 Do I need to take the TOEFL or IELTS exam?

-- One academic year (two semesters or four quarters) of transferable college level English courses (i.e.: English 101 and English 102) with grades of B or higher
+Transfer Applicants will have this requirement waived if they have completed one academic year (two semesters or four quarters) of transferable college level English courses (i.e.: English 101 and English 102) with grades of B or higher.

 Is the SAT required for admissions?

 Augsburg does not require SAT scores for admission purposes.
 However, SAT scores may be submitted instead of TOEFL or IELTS scores to demonstrate English language proficiency.

 My current TOEFL score does not meet the minimum requirement.
 Can I apply for conditional admissions?

 The admission committee may offer conditional admission to academically qualified students who do not meet our minimum English language proficiency requirement at the time of the application review.
 Students will have the following options to meet the required English Language Requirement for full admission:

 - Retake the TOEFL, IELTS, SAT or ACT and meet our minimum score

 - Attend and successfully pass the required level of Intensive English language training at one of our partner programs: